SpaceX Starlink Satellite Internet Update 2020

 We’re told this is the year we’ll get Starlink satellite internet—though we don’t yet have a month or even day just yet.
 SpaceX’s president said we can expect to see Starlink’s internet service open up to Americans in mid-2020.10

-If it’s going to make its target release date, SpaceX needs to launch six to eight batches of satellites (it just launched its fourth batch), plus finish the design and engineer the user terminals.10
+If it’s going to make its target release date, SpaceX needs to launch six to eight batches of satellites, plus finish the design and engineer the user terminals.10

 How much will Starlink internet cost?